-All conducting applicants must submit a prescreening recording by December 1 showing the applicant conducting a live ensemble as outlined below.
-Please refer to the recording guidelines section of our general Audition Requirements page for information about uploading your prescreening files to our online audition portal at DecisionDesk.
+All conducting applicants must submit a prescreening video recording by December 1 showing the applicant conducting a live ensemble as outlined below.
+Please refer to the recording guidelines section of our general Audition Requirements page for information.
+Video recordings must be uploaded as part of our online application at DecisionDesk.

 - The video should show the applicant’s recent work and the applicant should be clearly visible.

 - Please include the applicant’s name, ensemble conducted, date recorded, and repertoire performed.

 - Please submit separate video files for each work/section.

 Note: Conducting applicants who are not native speakers of English will not be eligible for a live audition invitation unless they have submitted an official TOEFL score report showing a passing score by December 1.

 The prescreening submission should be between 15 and 30 minutes in length and include at least three works (or excerpts of works) in contrasting styles.

 - At least one work should be from the standard repertoire.

 - At least one work should show a rehearsal and performance of the same work with the same ensemble.